what I need in a digital workspace

 - I’m fully invested in creating the best possible outcomes in both of my roles because I fully give a shit about my life, my planet, and my communities, and these two roles are now two sides of the same coin

-Looking at technology, they both need to offer
+From a tech perspective, they both need to offer

-- Streamlined experience
+- Excellent mobile experience

 Personal productivity unique needs